rspamd/rspamd/doc/tutorials/migrate_sa.md

 ## Statistics

-rspamd statistics are not compatible with SA as Rspamd uses a more advanced statistics algorithm, described in the following [article](http://osbf-lua.luaforge.net/papers/trec2006_osbf_lua.pdf), so please bear in mind that you need to **relearn** your statistics.
+Rspamd statistics are not compatible with SA as Rspamd uses a more advanced statistics algorithm, described in the following [article](http://osbf-lua.luaforge.net/papers/trec2006_osbf_lua.pdf), so please bear in mind that you need to **relearn** your statistics.
 This can be done, for example, by using the `rspamc` command: assuming that you have your messages in separate files (e.g. `maildir` format), placed in directories `spam` and `ham`:

 	rspamc learn_spam spam/
 	rspamd learn_ham ham/